Transactions

 If you need to access the IDbTransaction

-that is wrapped by the connector, use the Transaction
+that is stored by the connector, use the Transaction